 When the MICROBEAST shows that the system is ready, press and hold the button down, the menu LED next to menu point (a) will begin to flash and then after a while will be steady on.
 Now and only now you can release the button.
-You just entered the setup menu in menu point (b).
+You just entered the setup menu in menu point (a).

 To leave the setup menu you have to skip through all menu points by pressing the button several times.
-After pushing the button at menu point ® you will exit the setup menu and the system is ready for operation again.
-None of the LEDs ® - ® are glowing anymore (see chapter 5).
+After pushing the button at menu point 1 you will exit the setup menu and the system is ready for operation again.
+None of the LEDs 3 - 1 are glowing anymore (see chapter 5).

-All there is no stick or button input for 4 minutes, while being in the setup menu, the MICROBEAST will exit the menu automatically.
-(This will not happen during setup points 1, 5, 1 and 3 to give you enough time to adjust the mechanical setup of your helicopter).
+▲ If there is no stick or button input for 4 minutes, while being in the setup menu, the MICROBEAST will exit the menu automatically.
+(This will not happen during setup points 1, 3, 1 and 1 to give you enough time to adjust the mechanical setup of your helicopter).